oscmarb/oscmarb/README.md

 # 🙋🏻‍♂️ Óscar Martínez

-**`Tech Lead at Clicars`**
+**`Software Egnineer at Amazon`**

 Hey there! 👋🏻

-I'm Óscar Martínez, Tech Lead at Clicars.
-I'm a software engineer focused on clean architectures and the development of scalable, maintainable and testable code.
+I'm Óscar Martínez, Software Egnineer at Amazon.
+I'm focused on clean architectures and the development of scalable, maintainable and testable code.
 Always learning about hexagonal architecture, event-driven architecture, microservices, CQRS and so on.